Kiedtl/mouse/README.md

 ```powershell
 mouse uninstall
 ```
-and it will remove the `.mouse` folder and remove `$HOME/.mouse/app/bin/mouse.ps1` from your PATH.
+and it will remove the `.mouse/app` folder, the `.mouse/dat` and remove `$HOME/.mouse/app/bin/mouse.ps1` from your PATH.
+The uninstallation script will **NOT** remove the `.mouse/git_crypt_key.key file`, nor will it remove the GitHub repository.
+This must be done manually.

+### **Re-installing Mouse**
+1. Uninstall Mouse as shown above, by executing the `mouse uninstall` command.
+2. **Move the `.mouse/git_crypt_key.key` file to somewhere else, like `~/documents`.**
+3. Delete the `~/.mouse/` folder.
+4. Re-install Mouse as normal, by executing (in Powershell) the command `iex (new-object net.webclient).downloadstring("http://getmouse.surge.sh/")`
+5. Then, move the key file which you moved earlier in set 2 back to where it was, in `.mouse/git_crypt_key.key`, replacing the file that was there.
+6. Run `mouse sync`.
+7. There is no seventh step.
+You're done!

+### **Mouse and the `protect` command**
+...

+## Cross-Compatibility
+While Mouse is theoretically cross-compatible because it is built on an open-source technology, Mouse may not be completely cross-compatible in practice.
+One example is the easter eggs, some of which work only on Windows.
+In addition, Mouse has not been tested or debugged on any other platformo he rhan Windows 10.
+For this reason, contributions and isues outlining problems with Mouse on other platforms and providing a fix for it would be welcome.

 ## Easter eggs
-I've buried at least 10 easter eggs in Mouse.
-If you think you've found one, remember to file an issue!
+I've buried around 8  easter eggs in Mouse.
+If you think you've found one, please file an issue!

 ## Contributing
 PR's are welcome, as long as they conform to the basic code style of this repository: